mhoehle/hoehleatsu.github.io/_posts/2019-01-04-mathgenius.md

 however, the number of combinations to try quickly exceeds reasonable memory and timing constraints.
 We stress that **a mathematical purr does not need speed, it lives from the beauty of recursion and mappings**!
-Clever mathmaticians might be able to achieve considerable speed gains by exploiting for example commutative properties of the operators.
+Clever mathematicians might be able to achieve considerable speed gains by exploiting for example commutative properties of the operators whereas skilled computer scientists would parallelise the computations.

 [^1]: Note: The term $\frac{1}{k} \binom{2k-2)}{k-1}$ is the so called